valerionew/unisolder-notes/README.md

 Although this is not fully recommended you can use a 24V DC supply, because of grounding difficulties in switching PSUs.
 There are two power input ports on the *"back"* pcb.
 One is for AC, the other is for DC.

 ### OLED display configuration
-The project is capable of using either a 7 segment display or an oled display.
+At an early stage of the project the author was planning to implement both the 7 segment display and the OLED display.
+The 7 segment option was never implemented, and the compatibility was removed.
-If you want to use the oled display, there are some components that you can remove from the BOM and some pads to short.
+There are some components that you'll have to remove from the BOM and some pads to short.
 * Ensure to get a SSD1306 128x64 oled.
-* Q15, Q17 and UL2003N are not needed.
+* Q15, Q17 and U9 (UL2003N) are not needed.
 * Ra to Rg are shorted
 * Ja to Jg are shorted
 * Short, on the back side of the front pcb, the pins that have some soldermask free pads arround, with the pads.